Skip to main content

 BPC-157 and Vascular Health

 BPC-157, a peptide derived from a protein found in the stomach, has demonstrated remarkable regenerative properties in preclinical studies.
-Its primary mechanism of interest for is its pro-angiogenic effect, meaning it promotes the formation of new blood vessels.
+Its primary mechanism of interest for cardiovascular health is its pro-angiogenic effect, meaning it promotes the formation of new blood vessels.

 By enhancing the body’s ability to create new vascular pathways, BPC-157 may offer a way to support recovery from cardiovascular events and improve circulation in compromised tissues.
 It is important to note that these findings are from animal studies, and human clinical trials are needed to confirm these effects.